SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-#### Step by step explanation
+#### Step-by-step explanation

 First, we create a subclass of `TestCase`, we do not need instance or class variables for now.
-We placed this subclass is in the FT-Parasol package.
+We placed this subclass in the FT-Parasol package.

 ```
 TestCase << #PharoOrgTest